gpappsoft/privacyidea-docker/README.md

 - A fully tested and "production-ready" installation of privacyIDEA for *your* container environment.
 - A possible way to ignore the [privacyIDEA Documentation](https://privacyidea.readthedocs.io/en/latest/)
 - A guide on how to use docker
-- The "one and only" or "best" method to run privacyIDEA in a container.
-- Finished ;)

 > [!Note]
 > The image does **not include** a reverse proxy or a database backend.
 Running the default image as a standalone container uses gunicorn and a sqlite database.
 This is not suitable for a production environment.